saidghzayel/Website/content/plugins/jw-player-plugin-for-wordpress/readme.txt

 <strong>Wordpress Plugin Issues</strong>

 * The fitVids javascript library that is used to make some themes responsive is not compatible with JW Player 6.
+With 2.1 fitVids is automatically disabled by the plugin.
-* Version 2.0.x of this does not yet support multiple languages.
+* This version of the plugin does not yet support internationalization (translations).

 <strong>Player Issues</strong>